amd/ryzen-ai-documentation/docs/model_performance.rst

-The Ryzen-AI CNN compiler try to reduce the number of IPU subgraphs so that data movement between CPU and IPU can be minimized and hence improve in performance.
-For some complex models it is possible compiler can generate a large number of subgraphs as the default maximum number of subgraph setting is 32.
-The number of IPU subgraph listed in vaip_ep_report.json  file.
-If user see a large number of IPU subgraph, they can try to reduce the maximum IPU subgraph from 32 to a lower value that can improve the performance.
+The Ryzen-AI CNN compiler tries to reduce the number of IPU subgraphs so that data movement between CPU and IPU can be minimized. thus helps improve the runtime performance.
+For some complex models, it is possible compiler can generate a large number of subgraphs as the default maximum number of subgraph settings is 32.
+If the user sees a large number of IPU subgraphs (as reported in ``vaip_ep_report.json``), they can set a lower limit to the maximum IPU subgraphs from 32 to a lower value, which can improve the performance.
 This switch can only be used as an experimental trial.

 ..